tchwork/debug-bundle/README.md

 Patchwork Logger: Advanced PHP error handling and high accuracy JSON logging
 ============================================================================

-This package provides five PHP classes, each one focused on a particular aspect of errors handling.
+Here are five PHP classes under Apache 2 and GPLv2 licenses, focused on particular aspects of errors handling in PHP.
 Together, they offer unprecedented accuracy for logging what's going on with the internal state of your applications.

-No viewer is currently provided, but as errors and variables are logged to JSON, the debug stream is still both readable by humans and programs.
+For interoperability and readability, errors and variables' states are logged to JSON.

 Error handling
 --------------